 Did You Notice?
-5 of the sixteen drivers in this year’s Chase enter it without a victory?
-That leaves us a 31 percent chance at the moment the Cup Series could have a winless champion.
-Jamie McMurray, Jeff Gordon, Ryan Newman, Paul Menard and Clint Bowyer have all qualified despite totaling 13 top-5 finishes this season between them.
+5 of the 16 drivers in this year’s Chase enter it without a victory?
+That leaves us a 31% chance at the moment that the Cup Series could have a winless champion.
+Jamie McMurray, Jeff Gordon, Ryan Newman, Paul Menard and Clint Bowyer have all qualified despite totaling 13 top-five finishes this season between them.
 Kevin Harvick, by comparison, has 18 in the first 26 events of the season.

 The numbers aren’t good for those worried we’re going to have another 2014 Newman-like incident, one where a driver makes the Final Four at Homestead through consistency and not first-place finishes.
 What’s troubling is within that group there are drivers like Menard, a first-time Chaser who’s led one total lap all year and hasn’t won a race since the Brickyard 400 in 2011.
 Could you imagine a champion who’s led fewer laps than Brett Moffitt, Alex Bowman and Josh Wise?
 Menard is the least likely to take home the big trophy, but he’s still got a chance to do so nonetheless.